people

 My contributions include numerical frameworks utilized in various fields, including biomechanics, nuclear energy and manufacturing and more.
 Skilled in crafting powerful Finite Element Method codes, primarily using modern C++, I also leverage modern development tools and methodologies for optimal efficiency and scalability.

-My commitment is to provide innovative and effective numerical solutions, ensuring they meet the diverse and demanding needs.
+My commitment as the Managing Director of Mesh-Oriented Solutions is to provide innovative and effective numerical solutions, ensuring they meet the diverse and demanding needs.
 For a detailed overview of my professional background and project experience, please feel free to download my Curriculum Vitae.

 Dr Andrei Shvarts